Mixed Games Review

 Breaking the Game Draw by Draw

-After the videos covering the predraw segment of play, the series turns to draws and explains, in detail, how to proceed across different drawing opportunities.
+After the videos cover the pre-draw segment of play, the series turns to draws and explains, in detail, how to proceed across different drawing opportunities.
 There is obviously a lot of ground to cover here, and for everyone new to Deuce to Seven Triple Draw, these videos offer an excellent resource to get you going.

-In general, with Deuce to Seven being so different from all these other games with community cards and/or exposed cards (Stud type games), there is a lot to take in and understand.
-So, the best way to take full advantage of the information presented in this segment of the course is to take one video at the time and try to understand what’s being discussed.
+In general, Deuce to Seven is so different from all these other games with community cards and/or exposed cards (Stud-type games) that there is a lot to take in and understand.
+So, the best way to take full advantage of the information presented in this segment of the course is to watch one video at a time and try to understand what’s being discussed.

 Mixed Games Mastery Review examples

-Expanding your repertoire with draw games is definitely important for mixed games players so this is a very valuable segment even if it will feel like the hardest one to take in for most players.
-Thankfully, there are many examples included in there as well, so that should help somewhat with putting this theoretical knowledge to good use.
+Expanding your repertoire with draw games is definitely important for mixed-game players, so this is a very valuable segment, even if it will feel like the hardest one to take in for most players.
+Thankfully, there are many examples included as well, so that should help somewhat with putting this theoretical knowledge to good use.

 Conclusion: Probably the Best Mixed Games Course Out There